-On a brilliant fall day in October, Grand Valley winemaker Parker Carlson is eagerly awaiting the season's last shipment of grapes.
+On a brilliant fall day in October, Grand Junction winemaker Parker Carlson is eagerly awaiting the season's last shipment of grapes.
 "These are the last fresh grapes of the year," says Carlson, who has been making his own wines at Carlson Vineyards near Grand Junction with his wife Mary for more than two decades.

 The Riesling grapes he is so excited to receive will soon be crushed and added to grapes grown on his own vineyard, to make his award-winning Laughing Cat Riesling.
 His 2003 Riesling was awarded the World Riesling Cup at the 28th International Eastern Wine Competition, and won "Best Favorite Locally Made Wine" in the 2008 Best of the West competition.

-In addition to his Riesling, Carlson makes another dozen wine varieties, using all locally grown Colorado grapes: Gewurztraminer (both dry and sweet), merlot, shiraz, chardonnay, lemburger (his biggest selling dry red), fruit wines, including cherry, peach and plum, a sweet dessert wine, and perhaps one or two "experimental" wines that he sells only on the premises.
+In addition to his Riesling, Carlson makes another dozen wine varieties, using all locally grown Colorado grapes: Gewurztraminer (both dry and sweet), merlot, shiraz, chardonnay, lemberger (his biggest selling dry red), fruit wines, including cherry, peach and plum, a sweet dessert wine, and perhaps one or two "experimental" wines that he sells only on the premises.

 As Colorado wines continue to increase in complexity and popularity, Parker welcomes the expansion of an industry that he has helped nurture from its infancy.
 "The growth is really healthy," he says.
 "There are lots of new wineries here now, and more than 80 wineries in the state."

-About 80 percent of the grapes that make all Colorado wines come from the Grand Valley, says Carlson, and winemaking techniques are improving.
+About 80 percent of the grapes that make all Colorado wines come from Grand Junction, says Carlson, and winemaking techniques are improving.
 "The quality is constantly getting better.
 Wineries are bringing in trained professional winemakers who have experience and are willing to try new things.
 The future here is really bright."

 The prices are right, too he argues.
 Perfect for holiday gifts, many local Colorado wines, including his own, are priced well under $20.